Coralscape/coralscape/replit.md

 - Fixed canvas export alignment by making dashed border scale to tank image size exactly
 - Moved dashed border to wrap only the tank image area instead of entire canvas workspace
 - Made border container scale with zoom level for consistent visual appearance at all zoom levels
+- Fixed export button to prevent page refresh by adding preventDefault and explicit button type

 ## System Architecture